piazzesiNiccolo/ASE/07_security_and_microservices.md

 Work around: trust the network:

-Industry trend: from trust the networl to zero trust networking principles
+Industry trend: from trust the network to zero trust networking principles

 Still overall performance must be taken into consideration